Worms in Dogs – Types, How Dogs Get Worms, Signs, Treatment and Prevention

 Lungworms

-This worm (Angiostrongylus vasorum) is a bit different; it resides in the canine’s capillary and impacts their lungs.
+This worm (Angiostrongylus vasorum) is a bit different; it resides in the canine’s capillary and impacts its lungs.
 Dogs can pick up this worm by consuming slugs and snails.

 lung-worms